Michael Flynn (writer)

 Michael Francis Flynn (December 20, 1947 – September 30, 2023) was an American science fiction author.
 Nearly all of Flynn's work falls under the category of hard science fiction, although his treatment of it can be unusual since he applied the rigor of hard science fiction to "softer" sciences such as sociology in works such as In the Country of the Blind.
 Much of his short fiction appeared in Analog Science Fiction and Fact.

 Early life and education

 Flynn was born on December 20, 1947, in Easton, Pennsylvania, to Joseph and Rita (Singley) Flynn.
 He had a brother, Dennis, who died in childhood.
 Flynn attended and graduated from Notre Dame High School, then located in Bethlehem Township.

 He earned a B.A. in mathematics from La Salle University in Easton, and an M.S. in topology from Marquette University in Milwaukee.
 He began but did not complete a Ph.D at the University of Colorado Boulder.

 Career

-Prior to become a science fiction author, he was employed as an industrial quality engineer and statistician with Coors Container Corporation and Stat-A-Matrix/Oriel.
+Prior to becoming a science fiction author, he was employed as an industrial quality engineer and statistician with Coors Container Corporation and Stat-A-Matrix/Oriel.